Community (TV series): Critical reception

+Community has appeared on a number of lists determining the greatest television shows of all time.
+In TV (The Book): Two Experts Pick the Greatest American Shows of All Time, critics Alan Sepinwall and Matt Zoller Seitz ranked Community 54th in their combined top 100 list, placing them in the section titled "Groundbreakers and Workhorses".
+In 2012, Entertainment Weekly listed the show at #15 in the "25 Best Cult TV Shows from the Past 25 Years," with high praise: "The series' affinity for ambitious, high-concept story lines (e.g. few shows are willing to turn over an entire episode to stop-motion animation), meta humor, and constant pop culture allusions has helped it earn the kind of fervent fan following some of its higher-rated comedic competitors must envy."
+In 2017, IGN placed it 51st in its top 100 ranking of TV shows, with writer Jonathon Dornbush describing it "as a meta love letter to the films and shows that inspired it and its creator, Dan Harmon."
+In 2021, the BBC placed Community at 44th of 100 in its ranking of the greatest TV series of the 21st century.
+In 2023, Variety ranked Community #100 on its list of the 100 greatest TV shows of all time.

+The show has overall scores of 88% on Rotten Tomatoes and 74 on Metacritic.

 The show's first season received mostly positive reviews, scoring 69 out of 100 based on 23 critics on Metacritic.
 Season 1 scored 90% on review aggregator website Rotten Tomatoes, with the site's critical consensus reading: "Snarky and fast-paced with a surprisingly tender undercurrent and an engaging cast, Community is one of the best new comedies of the season".
 David Bushman (Curator, Television) of the Paley Center for Media called Community the best new show of the fall season.
 Jonah Krakow of IGN gave the first season an 8.5 saying that "Community eventually ramped up and delivered some amazing stories in the second half of the season."